The following question was submitted by a Bright Hope Ally. Meggie, from Virginia, asks:

 With the advent of email, Facebook, and other social media, having a relationship with the extreme poor is getting easier.
 To be honest, Bright Hope is still exploring and inventing new ways to build this type of relationship.
 Our prayer wall and invitation to share your own prayer requests in Radiant member’s special Facebook group, is a recent example.

-Helping the poor is at the very core of God’s heart.
+Helping the poor and needy is at the very core of God’s heart.
 So, the question you are asking is blessed by Him.

 The question now is, “What are you going to do about it?”